awkwardAndroid/OpenSettingsDevices/README.md

 ```
 git clone https://github.com/awkwardAndroid/OpenSettingsDevices
 ```
-Then just run main.py.
+Then just cd or open the folder and python main.py

-Because I wanted to make this one click, create a run.BAT file in the same directory as the main.py file is and write:<br> @ECHO OFF python main.py <br>inside of it
+Because I wanted to make this one click, create a run.BAT file in the same directory as the main.py file is and write:<br> @ECHO OFF python main.py <br>
 ```
 @ECHO OFF